vflame6/bruter/README.md

   Will always use single thread if set
-  --timeout=5             Connection timeout in seconds --[no-]stop-on-success  Stop bruteforcing host on first success -u, --username=USERNAME     Username or file with usernames -p, --password=PASSWORD     Password or file with passwords --[no-]version          Show application version.
+  --timeout=5             Connection timeout in seconds --[no-]stop-on-success  Stop bruteforcing host on first success --max-retries=30        Number of connection errors to stop bruteforcing host.
+Specify 0 to disable this behavior
+  -u, --username=USERNAME     Username or file with usernames -p, --password=PASSWORD     Password or file with passwords --[no-]version          Show application version.